 At this time, SimpliSafe lacks smart lighting control, but that could change if they follow through on their promise to make the system HomeKit-compatible.
 According to the SimpliSafe team, now that the Alexa skill is in place, they plan to work on new integrations including HomeKit.
 If they follow through on this promise, it will allow rule creation between your SimpliSafe system and your HomeKit ecosystem.
 For example, when motion is detected, turn on your Philips Hue lights.

 Customer Service & Support

 Though the system has changed, the customer support experience has not.
 SimpliSafe offers customer-friendly policies including no contract monitoring, the ability to move your system when you move, and a 60-day return policy backed by award-winning support.
-SimpliSafe currently holds an A+ rating with the BBB, and they are an Angie’s List Super Service Winner.
+SimpliSafe is active on Twitter, currently holds an A+ rating with the BBB, and they are an Angie’s List Super Service Winner.